New York Cosmos (1971–1985): North American Soccer League

-The New York Cosmos entered the 1968-founded North American Soccer League (NASL) in 1970 and made their field debut in the league's fourth season in 1971.
+The North American Soccer League (NASL) was founded in 1968.
+The New York Cosmos entered the league in 1970, and made their field debut in the league's fourth season in 1971.
 The first roster signing of the club was Gordon Bradley, an English professional who had moved to North America in 1963 and played for the New York Generals in 1968.
 He was made player-coach, a position he would hold until 1975.
 Bradley's team finished second in its division in its first year, playing at Yankee Stadium, home of the New York Yankees baseball team and the New York Giants football team.
 Randy Horton, from Bermuda, was named the league's Rookie of the Year after scoring 16 goals and 37 points, the most by any New York player.
 In 1972, the team moved to Hofstra Stadium where they won their first league title with a 2–1 victory over the St. Louis Stars.
 Horton was the league's top scorer and Most Valuable Player, with 9 goals and 22 points from the 14 regular-season games and two post-season matches.
 The Cosmos reached the play-offs once more in 1973, but were knocked out at the semi-final stage.
 Bradley coached the United States national team for six games during 1973—picking himself in one, despite not being an American citizen—but lost them all.
 Before the 1974 season, the Cosmos moved again, settling at Downing Stadium on Randall's Island.
 In their first year at their new base, they finished bottom of their division.
 Horton top scored for the Cosmos in every season before he was traded in 1975 to the Washington Diplomats.